How Long Is Samaria Gorge?

 Officially, the route through Samaria Gorge is approximately 12.5 kilometers long from the starting point at Xyloskalo to the southern exit at Agia Roumeli.
 As you descend the gorge, you’ll find small signs marking each kilometer, and these measurements are confirmed by Google Maps as well.
 Thus, the officially recognized, documented, and verified length of the hiking trail is indeed 12.5 kilometers.

-Accurately Measuring Samaria Gorge: Audiotourista Team’s Expedition
+How Long is Samaria Gorge: Audiotourista Team’s Hike

 We used GPS on three different phones and a sports activity tracking app to measure how long Samaria Gorge is.
 The results ranged anywhere between 16 and 18 kilometers.
 This difference can be explained by measurement errors, as GPS can be unreliable at the bottom of a ravine.
 Additionally, the official measurements do not account for the trail’s winding nature, as it weaves between rocks.
 Or for additional detours along the way, such as visiting the village of Samaria, which can add about one kilometre.
 Therefore, be prepared not for 12-13 kilometres but rather for 15-16 or even 18 kilometres of walking along the gorge itself.

 However, the journey doesn’t end at the exit of the national park.
 There’s an additional stretch to consider when reaching Agia Roumeli.
-The port on the Mediterranean Sea from where you will return to civilization.
+This is the port on the Mediterranean Sea from where you will return to civilization.
 The end of the trail is approximately 2 kilometres in a straight line from the sea.
 And it translates into an extra 2.5 kilometres of walking to the port.
 Although this section of the walk is on a tarmac road and predominantly downhill, it might still feel demanding for tired legs.
 If you are pressed for time or exhausted from the long hike, there is a convenient bus option available: it covers the last kilometre and a half of the route for a cost of €2 per person (2020).

 Explore Samaria Gorge